 Using Scalr credentials combined with environment variables you can greatly simplify the management and publication of access keys, allowing your devops teams to fully utilise the power of Terraform without the added complexity or concern of handling security parameters.

 Note: Scalr's future implementation of sensitive environment variables will enable it to be a general secrets management system for all aspects of cloud deployments, including kubernetes cluster credentials, simple SSH keys and more.

-Securely storing cloud credentials in Scalr IaCP overcomes the many challenges of making cloud API access keys available to large numbers of Terraform developers.
+Securely storing cloud credentials in Scalr overcomes the many challenges of making cloud API access keys available to large numbers of Terraform developers.
 Access keys are held in a single place and controlled and managed by administrators.
-Key rotation becomes easy and control of key distribution and usage can be handled through access controls and policy built in to IaCP.
+Key rotation becomes easy and control of key distribution and usage can be handled through access controls and policy built in to Scalr.

 Give it a try